wendellpiez/xproc-zone/README.md

 ## Where to start

-The Zone has two regions, or manifestations: a "public" space, the Portal, with its exhibits.
+The Zone has two regions, or manifestations: a "public space", the [Portal](https://wendellpiez.github.io/xproc-zone/), with its several exhibits.
 And the downstairs, the Repository (repo).
 You are reading a README.md document in the Repo: standing at the top of the stairs, looking down.

 The portal may show anything in the repo, in any form, or hide things or mark or mask or transform them. *The Zone is a band of **mimesis** or representation.
 An area of surround.* It shows things all dressed up, not only as they actually are but as they imagine themselves to be.